 Having noted that 98 per cent of his portfolio’s expenditure was legislated or locked in, the Minister failed to really come to grips with another key point: why so much of the remaining, discretionary part of the portfolio’s money was going on commemoration – remembering the dead rather than looking after the living.
 Nor did he mention that $90 million of the Monash museum spend was actually coming, not from the Veterans’ Affairs portfolio, but from the Defence budget.

 The Minister did say that the decision about the Monash museum was made before he became minister.
 Obviously, as minister, he could not say he disagreed with the decision (though, privately, he may well regret it for opportunity cost reasons).
 On the other hand, he seemed to enjoy his recent visit to Villers-Bretonneux, to the Dawn Service, to exchange gifts (see below) with the local mayor on the occasion of the re-opening after refurbishment of the long-standing Franco-Australian museum in the village (a different, smaller museum, not the new Monash one being built), and to welcome the aborting of a decision to build a wind turbine farm next door to the Australian memorial.

 All in all, we should welcome what seems to be an implicit shift away from gung-ho support for boastful commemorative bricks and mortar towards a focus on things that matter much more.
 It’s just a pity that the shift could not have occurred sooner; Anzackery, like other anachronisms, does not expire easily – and there’s still that squandered money.

-Note: Honest History’s research on the overall commemoration spend can be viewed at the links in the attached pdf; our work on the Monash museum can be reached through our search engine, using the terms ‘Monash’, ‘boondoggle’, ‘boastful’, ‘whizzo’, and ‘immersive’.
+Note: Honest History’s research on the overall commemoration spend can be viewed at the links attached to the pdf of the email to the Minister; our work on the Monash museum can be reached through our Search engine, using the terms ‘Monash’, ‘boondoggle’, ‘boastful’, ‘whizzo’, and ‘immersive’.

 9 May 2017